timersys/wpfavs/README.txt

 3. When you run a list you get to the plugins of the Wpfav

 == Changelog ==

+= 1.0.2 =

+* Fixed bug when importing favorites from WordPress

 = 1.0.1 =